petermsiegel/pmsLibrary/src/∆F_Help.md

 ### Formatting Dates and Times Using ⎕TS-format Timestamps: the `T shortcut...

-A simple Date-Time shortcut `T built from 1200⌶ and ⎕DT.
+Here's a simple Date-Time shortcut `` `T `` built from **1200⌶** and **⎕DT**.
+It takes one or more Dyalog `⎕TS`-format timestamps as the right argument and a date-time specification as the (optional) left argument.
+Trailing elements of a timestamp may be omitted, if they are not referenced in the specification string.

 ```
 ⍝  ∘ Let's look at the use of the `T (Date-Time) shortcut to show the